Animal-and-Food-Genomics-Group/comprehensive-atlas-of-numts-pig/README.md

 [![Code style: snakefmt](https://img.shields.io/badge/code%20style-snakefmt-000000.svg)](https://github.com/snakemake/snakefmt)

 Repository including workflow and scripts for the manuscript
-"A comprehensive atlas of nuclear sequences of mitochondrial origin (NUMT) inserted into the pig genome"
+"**A comprehensive atlas of nuclear sequences of mitochondrial origin (NUMT) inserted into the pig genome**"

 For information reach out to [Matteo Bolner](https://github.com/matteobolner) at matteo-dot-bolner2-at-unibo-dot-it